adrianolszewski/model-based-testing-hypotheses/README.md

 1. A model can fail to converge if the data are "not nice" :-)
 2. Wald's approach may fail, while the LRT will do well.
 3. A test may still work in this case (like the LRT).
+4. Wald's may differ from LRT under the alternative hypothesis

 By the way!
 You may ask: _but cannot we just use a better implementations able to complete the estimation?_